 - Tidentify-NR_CCA = TPSS/SSS-sync + Tmeas; TPSS/SSS-sync is the cell search time and Tmeas is the measurement time due to cell selection criteria evaluation.

-- Tidentify-NR_CCA = MAX (680 ms, (L1+11) Trs); where L1 is the number of SMTC occasions unavailable at the UE due to DL CCA failures.
+- Tidentify-NR_CCA = MAX (680 ms, (L1+11) Trs); where L1 is the number of SMTC occasions not available at the UE due to DL CCA failures.
 If L1 > L1,max then the UE shall initiate cell selection procedures for the selected PLMN as defined in TS 36.304 [1]; where L1,max is defined in Table 6.3.2.5-1.

+In the requirements of clause 6.3.2.5, the term SMTC occasion not available at the UE refers to when the SMTC contains SSBs configured by gNB in a cell on a carrier frequency subject to CCA, but the first two successive candidate SSB positions for the same SSB index within the discovery burst transmission window are not available at the UE due to DL CCA failures at gNB during the corresponding period; otherwise the SMTC occasion is considered as available at the UE.